Original Release Date: May 29, 2019

-In episode three of the 2019 R&D season, Just Science interviews Dr. Robert Allen, professor and head of the Forensic Sciences Department at Oklahoma State University, about a method to estimate the age of bloodstains using quantitative PCR.
+In episode three of our 2019 NIJ R&D season, Just Science interviews Dr. Robert Allen, professor and head of the Forensic Sciences Department at Oklahoma State University, about a method to estimate the age of bloodstains using quantitative PCR.

 Traditionally, RNA has been used to identify types of cells and to determine if a sample of blood came from two sources.
 Dr. Allen and his team have found a new use for the single-strand genetic material – estimating the age of dried blood.
 By studying the ratios of degradation that take place in RNA, they can estimate the age of a blood stain up to three years old.
 Listen along as our guest discusses his research and RNA’s role in body fluid identification.